 Because of the high recurrence rate, the goal of any treatment is to reduce the possibility of a recurrent dislocation.
 The minimum treatment for the first time dislocation should be immobilisation in a sling for 2 to 3 weeks to take advantage of the off-chance that it will reduce the recurrence rate.

 Resumption of athletic activities can be taken up on an individual basis, but 6 to 8 weeks after injury is minimum and three months is probably safer to avoid redislocation.

 Despite immobilisation treatment, the recurrence range is still fairly high.
 If your shoulder is not immobilised after a dislocation, the chances of redislocation

 are extremely high with unrestricted activity in the first three weeks.

 Your best chance to avoid re-dislocation is to immobilise your shoulder in a sling and undertake a physiotherapist prescribed exercise program specific to your shoulder.

 What is a Bankart Lesion or Hills-Sach Fracture?

 When the head of your shoulder dislocates, the capsular ligaments are overstretched.
 If the glenoid labrum, which attaches your capsule to the rim of the shoulder socket is torn, it is known as a Bankart lesion.
-If a Bankart lesion exist, you are more likely to require surgical stabilisation.
+If a Bankart lesion exists, you are more likely to require surgical stabilisation.

 A Hills-Sach Fracture occurs when the humeral head impacts against the rim of the shoulder socket resulting in a depression fracture in the humeral head.
 The fracture will normally increase your pain but does not normally require surgery as it is stable.
-It can however, increase your likelihood of future shoulder dislocation.
+It can, however, increase your likelihood of future shoulder dislocation.

 These injuries will normally rehabilitate successfully with a supervised shoulder exercise program.
 A small percentage require surgical stabilisation if there are repeat dislocations.